slateci/slate-catalog-incubator/charts/condor-submit/README.md

 This SLATE application requires a token issued by the target HTCondor central manager to be installed as a SLATE secret on the host cluster, along with a password used to issue a token to the central manager itself.
 Additionally, as an interactive resource, it requires a source for the user accounts to be provisioned, which can be either the [CI-Connect service](https://ci-connect.net) or [SSSD](https://pagure.io/SSSD/sssd) interfacing with an existing LDAP or Active Directory installation.

 ### Deployment
 A pair of condor authentication tokens are required to secure communication between this submit host and the central manager.
-Normally, one toekn would be generated on each host and passed to the other, but this would be incovenient for deploying this chart.
+Normally, one token would be generated on each host and passed to the other, but this would be incovenient for deploying this chart.
 Instead, both tokens can be generated on the central manager, and with one being copied to the submit host, and the other being installed on the central manager itself, and the password used to generate it being copied to the submit host.
 The token for use by the submit host can be generated fairly normally:

 	$ condor_token_create -identity slate-submit@pool > submit-token